DanielOgorchock/OmniThing/README.md

 ### OutputBools
 * OutputBoolToFloat
   * Parameters
-    * name: output
+    * output
       * type: OutputFloat
       * required: True
       * description: The output float to map this bool to
-    * name: trueVal
+    * trueVal
       * type: float
       * required: True
       * description: The float value mapped to true
-    * name: falseVal
+    * falseVal
       * type: float
       * required: True
       * description: The float value mapped to false
   * Supported Platforms
     * all
 * DigitalOutputPinArduino
   * Parameters
-    * name: pin
+    * pin
       * type: uint
       * required: true
       * description: Which pin to use for output
-    * name: initial
+    * initial
       * type: bool
       * required: True
       * description: Initial output value on startup
-    * name: invert
+    * invert
       * type: bool
       * required: True
       * description: Whether or not to invert the pin output
   * Supported Platforms
     * arduino
 * DigitalOutputPinRaspberryPi
   * Parameters
-    * name: pin
+    * pin
       * type: uint
       * required: true
       * description: Which pin to use for output
-    * name: initial
+    * initial
       * type: bool
       * required: True
       * description: Initial output value on startup
-    * name: invert
+    * invert
       * type: bool
       * required: True
       * description: Whether or not to invert the pin output
   * Supported Platforms
     * rpi
 * CommandExecuterSwitch
   * Parameters
-    * name: commandOn
+    * commandOn
       * type: string
       * required: True
       * description: The command to run in the for true shell (i.e. "echo On")
-    * name: commandOff
+    * commandOff
       * type: string
       * required: True
       * description: The command to run in the shell for false (i.e. "echo Off")
-    * name: mulithread
+    * mulithread
       * type: bool
       * required: False
       * description: Set true to run the command in a new thread (NOTE: this is buggy right now)
   * Supported Platforms
     * linux
     * windows